Vietnam.vn - Nền tảng quảng bá Việt Nam

 Does coffee raise blood sugar?

 Experts say the extent of the effects depends on the dose, your body, when and how you drink coffee.
-In some people, the caffeine in coffee can increase blood sugar levels in the short term and affect insulin response, especially in people with insulin resistance, prediabetes or type 2 diabetes.
+In some people, caffeine in coffee can increase blood sugar levels in the short term and affect insulin response, especially those with insulin resistance, prediabetes or type 2 diabetes.

 Caffeine stimulates the body to release stress hormones like adrenaline, which interferes with insulin production.
 It also stimulates the liver to release stored glucose, making it harder for cells to absorb this excess sugar, causing blood sugar to rise.